jsonkile/test-in/README.md

 ### Instrumented Tests
 Instrumented tests can be found [here](https://github.com/jsonkile/test-in/tree/main/app/src/androidTest/java/com/jsonkile/testin)
-Hilt is heavily used to provide fakes.
+Hilt is used to provide fakes.
 Includes: compose UI tests, integration tests, navigation tests...

-### End-to-end tests
+### End-to-end Tests
 User flow tests can be found [here](https://github.com/jsonkile/test-in/tree/main/app/src/androidTest/java/com/jsonkile/testin/endtoend)
-Hilt is heavily used to provide fakes.
+Hilt is used to provide fakes.
-Used UIAutomator for automation.
+Used [UIAutomator](https://developer.android.com/training/testing/other-components/ui-automator) for writing automated tests.

-### Screenshot testing
+### Screenshot Tests
 Roborazzi is used to do screenshot tests of screens and components.
 To run these tests, run the `verifyRoborazziDemoDebug` or `recordRoborazziDemoDebug` tasks.
 Note that screenshots are recorded on CI, using Linux, and other platforms might generate slightly different images, making the tests fail.